When More Data Isn’t Better: Rethinking Granularity in Marketing Analytics

 Want to dive deeper?
 Read on for the full analysis:

 Notably, the model revealed that price elasticity varied more by brand than by package size, challenging common practices in retail pricing analytics.
 Traditional models that fixed data at the most granular level missed this distinction—and risked misinforming pricing strategies.
-BDGC’s more deliberate structure helped avoid these pitfalls, yielding clearer insights for demand planning and marketing ROI.
+BDC’s more deliberate structure helped avoid these pitfalls, yielding clearer insights for demand planning and marketing ROI.

 Wharton AI & Analytics Insights is a thought leadership series from the Wharton AI & Analytics Initiative.
 Featuring short-form videos and curated digital content, the series highlights cutting-edge faculty research and real-world business applications in artificial intelligence and analytics.
 Designed for corporate partners, alumni, and industry professionals, the series brings Wharton expertise to the forefront of today’s most dynamic technologies.